donovan-h-parks/FragmentClassificationPackage/README.md

   the command prompt to check if python is installed.
 Python, including a Windows installer, can be obtained from http://www.python.org/download/.
-* If you wish to run the NB-BL, LCA, LCA+NB, or LCA+e-NB scripts you will need to have BLAST+ installed on your system.
-BLAST+ can be obtained from the NCBI's FTP site:
+* If you wish to run the NB-BL, LCA, LCA+NB, or LCA+e-NB scripts you will need to have BLAST installed on your system.

-    ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+

-  We recommend using the most recent release.

 ### INSTALLATION